7 Typical Mistakes Ecommerce Stores Make With AdWords [Series]

 Especially when we can easily get the actual dollar value from each transaction and optimized based on this.

 My recommendation is that instead of working with a CPA goal, work with ROI/ROAS metrics.
 This will be far more useful for you.
-I recommend reading my blog post about the subject as it will give much more insights to how you can use revenue to guide your optimizations instead of conversions:
+I recommend reading my blog post about the subject as it will give much more insights into how you can use the revenue to guide your optimizations instead of conversions: